Baby Paradise Rose flowers

 This variety may be small but still gets attention, producing incredible mauve blooms, edged and streaked in hot pink; creates a huge impact in small spaces and containers; excellent disease resistance

 Baby Paradise Rose features showy lightly-scented lilac purple flowers with hot pink edges at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Baby Paradise Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.